-- (a) Each voting member or designee shall be entitled to one (1) vote on each matter submitted for a vote of the members. - (b) To be considered a voting member or designee, an individual member, business or organization shall have paid dues for the current fiscal year; or, in the case of a January meeting, have paid dues for the prior fiscal year and have attended at least three (3) of the immediately preceding twelve (12) regular membership meetings or neighborhood-sponsored events.
-Any combination of meetings and/or events shall serve to qualify a member for voting status. - (c) All voting members at any meeting shall be presumed to be in good standing unless a challenge is made to verify the status of all persons voting on a particular issue.
-(See Article VI, Section 10.) - Section 9.
+- (a) Each voting member or designee shall be entitled to one (1) vote on each matter submitted for a vote of the members. - (b) To be considered a voting member or designee, an individual member, business or organization shall have paid dues for the current fiscal year and have attended at least three (3) of the immediately preceding twelve (12) regular membership meetings or neighborhood-sponsored events where a attendance was taken and recorded.
+Any combination of meetings and/or events shall serve to qualify a member for voting status.
+During times of a declared emergency, the attendance requirement may be waived with a majority vote of the board of directors. - (c) All voting members at any meeting shall be presumed to be in good standing unless a challenge is made to verify the status of all persons voting on a particular issue.
+(See Article VI, Section 10.) - (d) A household membership will consist of no more than 2 votes.
+A business membership will consist of a single vote.

+Section 9.
 Voting in Absentia.
-A voting member may vote in absentia on any matter brought before any regular, special or annual meeting of the Corporation by presenting their vote in writing to the Secretary of the Corporation before or at the time of the meeting.
-Knowledge of the matter being voted upon is the responsibility of the member voting in absentia. - Section 10.
+A voting member may vote by proxy on any matter brought before any regular, special or annual meeting of the Corporation by signing in the presence of a notary public an appointment form and filing the appointment form with the secretary.
+The appointment form shall state the term of the appointment which shall not exceed eleven (11) months.

+Section 10.
 Voting List.
 The Membership chairperson and/or Secretary of the Corporation shall keep at all times a complete and accurate record of voting members and their standing at the principal office of the Corporation.
 These lists are primarily for determining those members who are in good standing and may be examined by any member of the Corporation for any purpose at any reasonable time.

 Section 11.
 Conduct of Meetings.
-Meetings of members shall be presided over by the President of the Corporation or, in his or her absence, by the Vice-President of the Corporation or, in his or her absence, by an Executive Committee member chosen by a majority of the voting members present at the meeting.
+Meetings of members shall be presided over by the President of the Corporation or, in his or her absence, by the Vice-President of the Corporation or, in his or her absence, by an Executive Committee member.
 The Secretary of the Corporation shall act as Secretary of all meetings of members, provided that, in his or her absence, the presiding officer shall appoint another person to act as Secretary of the meeting.
 Meetings shall be governed by Robert's Rules of Order Revised as such rules may be revised from time to time, insofar as such rules are not inconsistent with or in conflict with the Articles of Incorporation, these bylaws, or with provisions of law.